Volunteer with APEGA

 The Impact

-APEGA’s local branch executive committees form an integral part of APEGA operations.
-Volunteers on these committees have an opportunity to bring the perspective of local membership to APEGA and to serve as ambassadors for the association.
-By serving on your local branch executive, you can help enhance the profile of the professions in your community, make the association aware of local concerns and successes, and advance APEGA’s strategic initiatives at the local level.
+Branch executive committees serve as conduits between registrants and APEGA Council and staff.
+By serving on your local executive committee, you’ll enhance the profile of the professions in your community, make APEGA aware of local successes and concerns, and advance strategic initiatives at the local level.

 Time Commitment

-Committees meeting 10 times per year, with some work required outside of meetings.
-Total commitment of approximately 2 – 10 hours per month.
+Committees meet 10 times per year, with some work required outside of meetings, for a total commitment of approximately 2–10 hours per month.

 Volunteer Benefits